Words can be like X-rays, if you use them properly—they’ll go through anything. You read and you’re pierced.

 With this statistic, you would never really expect to see businesses or trades freeze, as operations would run smoothly with a proper collaboration.

 A major blind spot has surfaced.
-A lack of being able to control the global supply chain sitting at home with the press of a button, and the security of having a safe environment.
+A lack of being able to control the global supply chain seamlessly from a remote location with the press of a button.
 This lack is causing millions to lose their life savings in 401K plus other investments, driving to a bad economic situation.
 By the time the world has recovered from the pandemic, you are now dealing with an unplanned financial mess.

 Added to that is an unfortunate imbalance in prices of all commodities as they are unable to handle the reaction of the slowdown impacting life of an average consumer and creating a downward spiral in the market sentiment as well as lowering the morale of people.
 Natural course of life is always towards moving upwards until a huge obstacle surfaces due to such incidents.
 The blind spot here is: